MLHale/CYBR8480/projects/milestone1.md

 As you know, there are many problems that can arise in the design and implementation of an app.
 You should analyze your design, while considering your misuse cases, to identify problem points where security challenges might exist.

 ### Submission materials
 Using your high level architecture diagram and component list, identify potential problem areas and how they might be mitigated.
+Draw arrows, circle areas, or use other callout methods to show how the security problems you identify connect to your systems architecture.

 You can make use of the following markdown syntax to embed your security analysis information in your README.md file: